• Skip to primary navigation

 Ingredients needed to make soft boiled eggs in a microwave.

-• Eggs - packed full of protein as well as vitamins and minerals eggs make a great simple, satisfying meal or snack.
+• Eggs - packed full of protein as well as vitamins and minerals eggs are an easy way to get more protein in your diet.
 I use large size eggs that are pasture raised.

 • Salt - this is needed to help prevent the eggs from exploding in the microwave so please don't leave it out!